Topeka, Kansas: 19th century

 Topeka was a bastion for the free-state movement during the problems in Kansas Territory between abolitionist and proslavery settlers (the latter of whom controlled the legal government based out of Lecompton).
 After southern forces barricaded Topeka in 1856, Topeka's leaders took actions to defend the free-state town from invasion.
 A militia was organized and stone fortifications were built on Quincy Street.
 The fortifications seemed to consist of low-lying earthwork levies strengthened by the presence of at least one cannon.
 The militia manned the fortifications until at least September 1856, when the siege around the town was lifted.

-After a decade of abolitionist and proslavery conflict that gave the territory the nickname Bleeding Kansas, Kansas was admitted to the Union in 1861 as the 34th state.
-Topeka was chosen as the capital, with Dr. Charles Robinson as the first governor.
+After a decade of abolitionist and pro-slavery conflict that gave the territory the nickname Bleeding Kansas, it was admitted to the Union in 1861 as the 34th state.
+Topeka was chosen as the capital, with Charles Robinson as the first governor.
 In 1862, Cyrus K. Holliday donated a tract of land to the state for the construction of a state capitol.
 Construction of the Kansas State Capitol began in 1866.
 About 37 years were needed to build the capitol, first the east wing, and then the west wing, and finally the central building, using Kansas limestone.
 In fall 1864, a stockade fort, later named Fort Simple, was built in the intersection of 6th and Kansas Avenues to protect Topeka, should Confederate forces then in Missouri decide to attack the city.
 It was abandoned by April 1865 and demolished in April 1867.

 State officers first used the state capitol in 1869, moving from Constitution Hall, what is now 427-429 S. Kansas Avenue.
 Besides being used as the Kansas statehouse from 1863 to 1869, Constitution Hall is the site where antislavery settlers convened in 1855 to write the first of four state constitutions, making it the "Free State Capitol".
 The National Park Service recognizes Constitution Hall in Topeka as headquarters in the operation of the Lane Trail to Freedom on the Underground Railroad, the chief slave escape passage and free-trade road.